tusharslife/simple-job-portal/README.md

 # Simple Job Portal
-This project is build in PHP using Laravel framework.
+This project is built in PHP using Laravel framework.
 It serves as a platform between job seeker and provider.
 #### Features
 1. Company profile
 2. Job seeker profile